Tramp species: Causes and distribution

 All tramp species are distributed globally by as a result of human transportation.
 As such, they are almost always present in urban or human-settled environments, and have colonizing mechanisms that are well adapted to human cohabitation, referred to as possessing "anthropogenically reinforced dispersal biology".
 The globalization of trade and travel have contributed significantly to the dispersal of tramp species worldwide.
 Trade activities involving the importation and exportation of cargos on ships (often containing plants, soil, wood and other biological mediums) are noted as being an especially important methods of introduction.
 These often repeated introductions (as oftentimes shipments will come from the same place) contribute to fortifying the genetic variability and initial population sizes of newly transplanted tramp species, which facilitates their establishment in novel environments.
 After their human-mediated introductions, tramp species can also benefit from human disturbance to the environment.
 Anthropogenic forces (such as construction and agriculture) can dramatically impact local fauna and flora, weakening the environment and making the area more susceptible to the encroachment of tramp species.
 This phenomenon is noted as a particularly tough issue in Tropical Asia, where monocropping practices of local rubber plant farms have decimated indigenous species assemblages and habitat structures, allowing the establishment of many problematic tramp species.
 Another example is the Thousand Islands Archipelago in Indonesia, where the small tropical islands are especially vulnerable to human disturbance, which facilitated the establishment of multiple tramp species.

 The range expansion of tramp ants is projected to increase with weather pattern changes due to climate change.
 As many tramp species are well adapted to disturbances in their native habitat, they are particularly resilient to large-scale, unpredictable weather events (such as floods, wildfires and monsoons), which are set to increase in frequency as anthropogenic activity continues to affect global systems.

 Effects on local environments

 A vial filled with fire ants (Solenopsis geminata), a species identified as a human health hazard.

 Tramp species can have similar effects to invasive species, and in some literature the term "tramp" species is used as a synonym for invasive.
 As such they can outcompete and displace local fauna, decreasing species richness.
 They can also have direct impacts on human health, such as is the case with Solenopsis geminata and Brachyponera senaarensis.
 Both of these venomous species have been known to bite humans, often times causing severe anaphylactic reactions; this has made them known public health hazards in the regions they are found.
 Tramp species can also be nuisance pests, damaging housing structures and crops.
-However, it is important to note that tramp species are not always invasive, and can cohabitate without harming local environments or species assemblages.
+However, tramp species are not always invasive, and can cohabitate without harming local environments or species assemblages.